 The amount a lawyer charges you for legal services may include the lawyer's fees plus additional expenses and costs.
-If the lawyer will represent you in a court proceeding, you may have to pay a filing fee or other court costs as well.
+If the lawyer represents you in a court proceeding, you may have to pay a filing fee or other court costs as well, for example.

-Process Servers (delivery of legal documents relating to case)
+- Process servers (delivery of legal documents relating to the case)

 - Travel expenses

 There may be many other types of charges not listed above.
 It is a good idea to ask the lawyer for a written estimate of anticipated costs to make sure you understand all the different costs that you will have to pay.

 For example, you will want to find out if there is a set rate for some costs (like $0.15 per page for copying costs, for example).
 If you are concerned about the costs building up, you can also tell your lawyer that you need to approve any costs over a certain amount in advance.
 You may also be able to negotiate the amount charged for many of these costs in advance.
 There are several steps you can take to limit some of your expenses.

 Remember, you should always feel free to discuss cost concerns with your lawyer and ask questions about what is on your bill.
 In many cases, you may have more options than you think for resolving a questionable charge.